Lincoln University logo

 HBCUNCAA D2Graduate Programs

 Lincoln University is a small public university in Lincoln University, PA.
 Approximately 1,539 students are enrolled.
 Admissions are accessible with a 66% acceptance rate.
+Lake Aldred is about 16 miles from campus.
 Lincoln University is a Historically Black College or University (HBCU).
 CollegeCove's campus safety score is 41/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 Lincoln University is a small public university in Lincoln University, PA.
 Approximately 1,539 students are enrolled.
 Admissions are accessible with a 66% acceptance rate.
+Lake Aldred is about 16 miles from campus.
 Lincoln University is a Historically Black College or University (HBCU).
 CollegeCove's campus safety score is 41/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 66%